-I’m interested in working on projects that support people to take advantage of the benefits of technology in a personally meaningful way.
-I’m currently working to help older adults to build their own personalized electronic devices using electronic toolkits based on maker electronics.
-Through my work thus far, I’ve designed and built Craftec, an electronic toolkit system designed to support older adults in creating and making using their crafting skills.
+I’m supporting people who don’t normally have the opportunity to create with maker electronics to do so.
+I’m currently working to help older adults create their own personalized electronic devices using the Craftec Toolkit System – an electronic toolkits based on maker electronics such as Arduino.
+Craftec is designed to support older adults in creating and making using their crafting skills.
 I informed the design of the toolkit through several methods, including observations, a survey with crafters, a participatory design workshop, and user evaluation workshops.

-I’ve been enjoying helping older adults to learn new skills and use those skills to create.
+I’ve been enjoying helping older adults to create personalized devices, and I see this as an opportunity to improve how older adults engage with technology.
 I’ve focused much of my work on older adult crafters, since they’re a group of older adults who are already building tangible objects.
 I’ve also enjoyed the relationships I’ve developed with people in the Bloomington community, especially as a member of Bloomington’s Quilters’ Guild.

-Below is an example of a quilt I helped create using LilyPad Arduino and conductive thread.
+Below is an example of a quilt I helped create using LilyPad Arduino, an accelerometer, LEDs, and conductive thread.
 The quilt lights up the LEDs based on how long it has been since the person wearing it has moved.

 I’m actively iterating on Craftec with a focus on supporting the creation of Internet of Things (IoT) devices.
 Below are two versions of Craftec I’ve been developing.